 1.1.
-Programme area [2 000 characters]
+Programme area

-On the north shore of the Mediterranean Sea, the INTERREG Euro-MED programme covers a vast territory stretching from the Portuguese regions on the Atlantic coast, to Cyprus at the eastern edge of the Mediterranean passing through the Balkans.
+On the north shore of the Mediterranean Sea, the Interreg Euro-MED Programme covers a vast territory stretching from the Portuguese regions on the Atlantic coast to Cyprus at the eastern edge of the Mediterranean passing through the Balkans.
 Moreover, for the 1st time after two previous programming periods, it reaches as well the Bulgarian Black Sea coastal area.